vmware-archive/AndroidCI/README.md

 - Your android SDK is in ~/android-sdk-mac_x86, or you are going to put it there, or create a symlink, etc.

-##AndroidCi and AndroidIntelliJStarter
+##AndroidCI and AndroidIntelliJStarter

-AndroidCi ships with one preconfigured job: AndroidIntelliJStarter, which runs https://github.com/pivotal/androidintellijstarter.
-If your project started as a clone or fork of AndroidIntelliJStarter then Android CI will be very easy for you to set up.
+Android CI ships with one preconfigured job: AndroidIntelliJStarter, which runs https://github.com/pivotal/androidintellijstarter.
+If your project started as a clone or fork of AndroidIntelliJStarter then Android CI's configuration should work well for you with only a few simple changes.

-## Setting up Android SDKs.
+## Setting up Android SDKs
 Please see https://github.com/pivotal/androidintellijstarter for detailed instructions on setting up Android SDKs.

-## Bootstrap
+## Install AndroidCI

-    git@pivotal:pivotal/AndroidCi.git
+Android CI is intended to be Jenkins' configuration directory, ~/.jenkins by default.

+1. Stop Jenkins if it is running
+2. Move Jenkins' configuration directory out of the way if there is one.
+3. Clone AndroidCI (or your fork) and set it as Jenkins' configuration directory

+    git@pivotal:pivotal/AndroidCI.git
-    cd AndroidCi
+    cd AndroidCI
     ln -s $PWD $HOME/.jenkins

 ## Install and run Jenkins
 Download the latest-and-greatest Jenkins: http://jenkins-ci.org/.
 Get the java one, not one of the native packages.

-Put it on your CI box.

-launch jenkins:
+launch Jenkins:

     java -jar jenkins.war

+Jenkins will start using the ~/.jenkins directory set up above.

-## Configuring for your YourProject
+## Configuring for Your Project
 Assuming you have a project named YourProject, which is based on AndroidIntelliJStarter:

 - Visit Jenkins in your browser (http://localhost:8080 by default)
 - Select AndroidIntelliJStarter
-- Configure
+- Select Configure
 - Update Project Name to YourProject
-- Change GitHub Project
+- Update the GitHub Project URL
-- Change Source Code Management => Git => Repositories
+- Update Source Code Management => Git => Repositories with your project's URL
-- Have a look at the Build steps to get a feel for what it does
+- Look at the Build steps to get a feel for what it does

+## Preinstalled Plugins
+We have installed the following plugins in addition to the defaults:

+- Git Plugin
+- GitHub plugin
+- Green Balls
+- Radiator View Plugin
+- Jenkins Rake plugin
+- Hudson Ruby Plugin